 2 Another 60.000 seed samples have been added to the Arctic vault in Svalbard

-10 days ago a huge stock of 60.000 seed samples was added to the global bunker of the Svalbard Islands, the seed bank inside a mountain in Norway's Svalbard archipelago.
+10 days ago a huge stock of 60.000 seed samples was added to the global bunker of Svalbard, the "bank" of seeds inside a mountain in Norway's Svalbard archipelago.
 Among them, the first seed deposit of a Native American tribe.
-The increase in deposits in this crop shelter reflects growing global concern over the potential loss of biodiversity and food security, but these actions also demonstrate a great commitment to our future generations.
+The increase in deposits in this crop haven reflects the growing global concern about the potential loss of biodiversity and food security, but these actions also demonstrate a great commitment to our future generations.

 3 The potential universal influenza vaccine has passed a major series of clinical trials

-The viral strains that cause influenza are shape-shifting: they are constantly moving beyond our ability to immunize against them.
+The viral strains that cause influenza are shape-shifting: they constantly move beyond our ability to immunize against them.
 This is why we need annual flu shots to keep up with the disease.
-A "universal" flu vaccine it would give us a huge advantage in this race, and now there is a really promising candidate on the cards.
-The vaccine, called FLU-v, has successfully passed phase I and phase II clinical trials, proving its safety in human subjects.
+A "universal" flu shot it would give us a huge advantage in this contest, and now there is a really promising candidate on the cards.
+The vaccine, called FLU-v, has successfully passed phase I and phase II clinical trials, demonstrating its safety in human subjects.
 It can induce immune responses that last at least six months.
 I can't wait to see the results of the next test phase.

 4 Scientists invented contact lenses that can correct red-green color blindness